elsa-data/elsa-data/SECURITY.md

 ### 10. Server-Side Request Forgery (SSRF)

-In Elsa, we do not have url fetched input from the user and we try to minimize the fetch of external links and aim for the software to operate without any outgoing network calls.
+In Elsa, we do not have url input supplied from the user and we try to minimize the fetch of external links and aim for the software to operate without any outgoing network calls.
 Unfortunately certain framework components, such as the login mechanism (CILogon), does require network calls.
 However, we closely monitor any egress coming out of Elsa to ensure it remains minimal and necessary.

-To further enhance our security measures, we implement a CodeQL analyzer, as described in (section 6)[###-6-Vulnerable-and-Outdated-Component], to detect any egress calls and identify potential vulnerabilities in the codebase.

 ### 11. Cross-Site Request Forgery (CSRF)